ecmwf/earthkit-data/docs/plugins/sources_plugin.rst

 Adding a new source as a pip plugin
 -------------------------------------

-A **sources plugin** should contain a Python class inherited from :class:`earthkit.data.Source` to implement access for a custom data source.
-Let us suppose the new class is called "MyClass".

-The name of the Python package containing the plugin should start with ``earthkit-data-`` and use "-".
+A **sources plugin** is a Python package with a name that must start with ``earthkit-data-`` and consistently use "-" separators.
 Let us call it "earthkit-data-my-source".
-When it is hosted on PyPI we should be able to install this package as:
+When it is hosted on PyPI we should be able to install it as:

 .. code-block:: shell

     pip install earthkit-data-my-source

-The package to import should start with :py:class:`earthkit_data\_` and use "_".
-In our case this would be: "earthkit_data_my_source".
-We should be able to import the class from it as:
+This package must contain a Python class inherited from :class:`earthkit.data.Source` to implement access for a custom data source.
+Let us suppose the new class is called "MyClass".
+We should be able to import the class as:

 .. code-block:: python

     from earthkit_data_my_source import MyClass

+Please note that in this line the package name to import form has to contain "_" characters.

 In the ``setup.cfg`` file of the package the ``entry_points`` integration must be set as follow: